Renton-Kent-Auburn Mobility Project

 Changes to fixed-route service will begin in September 2020 and the RapidRide I Line will begin service in 2023.

-Goals: Deliver an upgraded, integrated mobility network with fixed-route, flexible services and a new frequent route between Renton, Kent, and Auburn that will be upgraded to the RapidRide I Line in 2023.
+Goals: Deliver an upgraded, integrated mobility network with fixed-route network changes in September 2020, including a new frequent route between Renton, Kent, and Auburn that will be upgraded to the RapidRide I Line in 2023.

 New flexible service may also be added in these areas: Renton Highlands, Benson Hill, and Algona/Pacific.

-We recruited community members who live, work, and travel within north Renton, Kent, and Auburn to advise Metro about potential service changes and proposals as well as our community outreach process.
+We recruited community members who live, work, and travel within north Renton, Kent, Auburn, and surrounding communities to advise Metro about potential service changes and proposals as well as our community outreach process.

 Identified community stakeholders, needs, and priorities.
 Metro collected quantitative and qualitative data and identified several barriers to transit use, as well as several improvements that would encourage more transit use.